CodeWithDevesh/SyncWave/readme.md

 This is a simple "windows only" command line tool written in c++ for using multiple playback devices at the save time.

 # Installation
-You can download zip files from the release section.
-Unzip the contents at a suitable location.
+You can download the latest release from the [releases](https://github.com/CodeWithDevesh/SyncWave/releases).

-You can also add the folder to your path for global access.

 # Usage
 Open the terminal and navigate to the folder where you extracted the files.